 PURCHASING/PROCUREMENT OF GOODS & SERVICES POLICY – PROCEDURES

 with application form.
 Your supervisor/s signature is required on the form prior to card issuance.
-All requests must be processed through Manager of Finance Services.
+All requests must be processed through Manager, Finance & IT.

 Only the Executive Director approves issuance of a credit card;